theharveyz/cms/intl.en-US/Product Introduction/Overview.md

 -   HybridDB for PostgreSQL
 -   Express Connect

-By clicking on the number of resources, you can view the list page for the corresponding services under Cloud Service Monitoring.
+By clicking the number of resources, you can view the list page for the corresponding services under Cloud Service Monitoring.

 **Note:** To monitor and view ECS data \(such as CPU, memory, and disk usage\), you need to install the CloudMonitor agent.
 For more information about how to install the CloudMonitor agent, see [Install CloudMonitor agent](../../../../reseller.en-US/User Guide/Host monitoring/Install CloudMonitor agent.md#).